 2) holding scheduled weekly office hours in the NSLC.

-3) meeting weekly with small groups of students in tutoring sessions; Dr. Hafer will assist in setting up tutoring groups.
+3) meeting weekly with small groups of students in tutoring sessions.

 4) holding regularly scheduled weekly review sessions on Tuesday evenings from 6PM-7PM during the semester and preparing lecture notes for posting on the web; there will be 3 teams of TAs; each team is responsible for the weekly review sessions associated with a particular in-term exam and for posting lecture notes for the lectures associated with that in-term exam.